 Why Should You Always Keep Citrus in Your Fridge?

 The list of health benefits from citrus is endless, from warm water and lemon juice to freshly squeezed lime juice over your favourite salad.
 It’s important to include it in your diet.

-- Lime - The benefits of include loss, improved digestion, reduced respiratory disorders, , relief from constipation, as well as prevention of .
-Lime is also used in the treatment of , piles, peptic ulcer, gout, and .
-It also aids in skin care, care, and eye care.
+- Lime – The health benefits of lime include weight loss, improved digestion, reduced respiratory disorders, enhanced immunity, relief from constipation, as well as prevention of kidney stones.
+Lime is also used in the treatment of scurvy, piles, peptic ulcer, gout, and gums.
+It also aids in skin care, hair care, and eye care.

 Without further ado here is the recipe.
 I hope you enjoy it, make sure you let us know what you think in the comments!Print